insect-morphology/Manual/Sections/Full_release_protocol.md

 This will stage all the new files, so that if you enter `git status` again, the same files that were in red will appear in green this time, which means that they are ready to be committed and pushed to GitHub.
 Then enter:

-`git commit -m "new changes and new release release"`
+`git commit -m "new changes and new release"`

 And lastly, enter: